 The layers moved down the production line and heated to 350 ºF heat and pressures exceeding 1,000 pounds per square inch.
 The resulting material is laminate.
 The laminate is attached to the particle board with glue.

 The sides of any engineered wood are at best, rough.
 An unfinished, unmatching edge ruins the world’s most attractive decorative laminate.
-Edge banding is applied to cover the exposed sides, which gives the finished product the appearance of a solid piece of wood.
+Edge banding is applied to cover the exposed sides, which gives the standing desk the appearance of a solid piece of wood.

 The edging of particle board is carried out to match the surface treatment of the substrate.
 There is a variety of material used for edge banding: